Darrell Brown (baseball)

+Darrell Wayne Brown (born October 29, 1955) is an American former professional baseball player who was an outfielder in Major League Baseball (MLB).

+Brown was born in Oklahoma City, Oklahoma and attended Crenshaw High School in Los Angeles, California.
+He played collegiately at California State University, Los Angeles.

-Darrell Wayne Brown (born October 29, 1955) is a former professional outfielder.
-He played during four seasons at the major league level for the Detroit Tigers, Oakland Athletics, and Minnesota Twins of Major League Baseball (MLB).
+Brown played during four seasons at the major league level for the Detroit Tigers, Oakland Athletics, and Minnesota Twins of Major League Baseball (MLB).
 He was drafted by the Tigers in the third round of the 1977 amateur draft.
 Brown played his first professional season with their Class A-Advanced Lakeland Tigers in 1977, and split his last season with the Triple-A affiliates of the San Francisco Giants (Phoenix Firebirds), Seattle Mariners (Calgary Cannons), and Texas Rangers (Oklahoma RedHawks) in 1986.